yaskovdev/blog/source/_posts/2018-04-02-the-3-principles-of-effective-problem-solving.md

 date:   2018-04-02 11:00:00 +0300
 categories: [development]
 comments: true
+excerpt: "Imagine yourself watching your brain while thinking through the solution of a complex problem.
+Do you notice that this little rogue always tries to dodge the problem solving, switching completely irrelevant things?"
 ---

 Imagine yourself watching your brain while thinking through the solution of a complex problem.
 Do you notice that this little rogue always tries to dodge the problem solving, switching completely irrelevant things?